 Colorado Consumer Protection Act (CCPA)

-When a small businessman planning to take a product to market discovered his product in a store before he had even finished negotiating the development agreement, he hired LEVIN SITCOFF to file suit on his behalf against the manufacturer.
+When a small businessman planning to take a product to market discovered his product in a store before he had even finished negotiating the development agreement, he hired Levin Sitcoff Waneka to file suit on his behalf against the manufacturer.
 Violation of the CCPA, which protects citizens from deceptive trade practices, and other claims were filed on his behalf.
 The matter went to trial, and the businessman was awarded $1.9 million plus $450,000 in attorneys’ fees.